ganbarodigital/php-mv-defensive/docs/V1/Requirements/RequireAnyOneOf.md

     public function __invoke($data, $fieldOrVarName = "value", $exceptions = null);

     /**
-     * throws exceptions if any of our requirements are not met *
+     * throws exception if none of our requirements are met *
      * @param  mixed $data
      *         the data to be examined by each requirement in turn